KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 *Illustration of OSEM: there are 160 projections in the sinogram, for an acquisition over 360º.
 OSEM used 40 subsets of 4 projections each, the first subset has projections at 0º, 90º, 180º and 270º.
 The second subset starts at 45º and so on.
 One OSEM iteration has 40 subiterations.
 The top row shows the first few and the last subiteration of OSEM.
 The bottom row shows the corresponding MLEM-iterations, where all projections are used for each iteration.*
 :::

 In each iteration, MLEM must compute a projection and a backprojection, which is very time consuming.
 FBP is much faster, it uses only a single backprojection, the additional cpu-time for the ramp filtering is small.
 Consequenly, the computation of 30 MLEM iterations takes about 60 times longer than an FBP reconstruction.
 MLEM was invented by Shepp and Vardi in 1982, but the required cpu time prohibited application in clinical routine.
 Only after 1992 clinical application started, partly because the computers had become more powerful, and partly because a very simple acceleration trick was proposed by Hudson and Larkin.
 The trick is called “ordered subsets expectation maximisation (OSEM)”, and the basic idea is to use only a part of the projections in every ML-iteration.
-This is illustrated in fig [47](#fig:osem).
+This is illustrated in
+[](#fig:osem).
 In this example, there are 160 projections, which are divided in 40 subsets of 4 projections per subset.
 The first subset contains the projections acquired at 0º, 90º, 180º and 270º.
 The second subset has the projections at 45º, 135º, 225º and 315º and so on.
 One OSEM iteration consists of 40 subiterations.
 In the first subiteration, the projection and backprojection is restricted to the first subset, the second subiteration only uses the second subset and so on.
 After the last subiteration, all projections have been used once.
-As shown in fig [47](#fig:osem), 1 OSEM iteration with 40 subsets produces an image very similar to that obtained with 40 MLEM iterations.
+As shown in [](#fig:osem), 1 OSEM iteration with 40 subsets produces an image very similar to that obtained with 40 MLEM iterations.
 Every MLEM iteration uses all projections, so in this example, OSEM obtains the same results 40 times faster.

 A single OSEM iteration can be written as